tantikristanti/NERD_KID/README.md

 - The example of how to enter the correct URL and Query can be seen in "data/example/exampleCurlNERD.txt"

 *d.
-Access Wikidata's API*
+Building new data by accessing Wikidata's API and getting the new predicted result*

 ```$ mvn exec:java -Dexec.mainClass="org.nerd.kid.rest.MainCallAPIWikidata"```

-*e.
-Building new model to be predicted by models exist that trained by Random Forest (classification)*

-(still working on it)

-*f.
-Getting the new predicted result*

-(still working on it)
+- The result of predicted class can be seen in `/result/Predicted_Testing.csv`

 ## Contact

 Contact: Tanti Kristanti (<tantikristanti@gmail.com>)